lgreco/InventingTheFuture/README.md

 * *Empires of Light: Edison, Tesla, Westinghouse, and the Race to Electrify the World,* by Jill Jonnes, 2003.

 * *The Shock of the Old: Technology and Global History Since 1900,* by David Edgerton, 2006.

+## Parking lot
+Ideas for topics to develop.
+* The rise and fall of IBM.
+* Wet sponges in the mail: deception and innovation at Boeing